SUMMARY

 - The UK Government finalised its sustainable aviation fuels (SAF) mandate, which includes a sub-target for power-to-liquid (PtL) fuel, buy-out price and sustainability criteria to be met.

-The Jet Zero Strategy, launched in 2022, outlined the previous government’s strategic vision and plan for reaching net-zero aviation by 2050.
-A Jet Zero Council was established formed of senior industry representatives and policy-makers, to provide strategic oversight of the government’s plans as key stakeholders in the sector’s transition, which has since been superseded by a Jet Zero Taskforce launched in November 20244.
-Within these current plans, sustainable aviation fuel – or SAF – is noted as ‘one of the key levers available to government and industry to accelerate the transition to net-zero aviation’5, and they are aiming for 5 plants to be under construction in 2025.
-The UK’s SAF industry could be worth £16.7 billion per year in exports by 2050, supporting approximately 130,000 highly paid jobs6, and it is our view that the government has a leading role in delivering this huge opportunity by establishing a sustainable, high-integrity SAF market for the UK and beyond.
+SAF has been noted as ‘one of the key levers available to government and industry to accelerate the transition to net-zero aviation’4, with the aim to have 5 plants under construction in 2025.
+The UK’s SAF industry could be worth £16.7 billion per year in exports by 2050, supporting approximately 130,000 highly paid jobs5, and it is our view that the government has a leading role in delivering this huge opportunity by establishing a sustainable, high-integrity SAF market for the UK and beyond.

 SAF mandate

-Similarly to ReFuelEU, the policy has included a sub-mandate on ‘power-to-liquid’ (PtL) fuels – referred to as synthetic aviation fuels in the EU mandate – due to their ‘high GHG emissions savings potential and low land use change risk’11.
-The Government noted that this type of high-integrity SAF will require more support to get to market and help in bringing costs down for their inputs such as green hydrogen and renewable energy, therefore it was expected that the sub-target would be ambitious.
+Similarly to ReFuelEU, the policy has included a sub-mandate on ‘power-to-liquid’ (PtL) fuels – referred to as synthetic aviation fuels in the EU mandate – due to their ‘high GHG emissions savings potential and low land use change risk’12.
+The government noted that this type of high-integrity SAF will require more support to get to market and help in bringing costs down for their inputs such as green hydrogen and renewable energy, therefore it was expected that the sub-target would be ambitious.
 However, the PtL target has fallen short of expectations and is lower than the counterpart target within ReFuelEU, requiring only 0.5 per cent PtL by 2030 and reaching a significantly lower target of 3.5 per cent PtL by 2040 as compared to the EU’s 10 per cent target for the same year.

 Funding